 We believe data has the power to improve and protect lives and help economies thrive.
 Delivering information in ways that allow consumers and businesses to make decisions with confidence is our job — and also our passion.
 As such, when we’re looking at the causes where we’re best suited to make a difference, we choose those that are aligned to our expertise.
 For us, that’s supporting brighter futures for vulnerable populations around the world by advancing financial inclusion, education and child protection.

 In 2018, our associates logged more than 11,500 volunteer hours — 11% more compared to 2017.
 To support these efforts, we provide U.S.-based associates with a Volunteer Time Off day each year which can be used to donate time outside the office to a cause that matters to them.
 We also offer a matching gift program for associates who choose to make financial contributions to their selected causes.
 TransUnion will match up to $2,000 per year for each associate, in support of donations made to 501c3 organizations.
 Some of our international offices also offer similar benefits.

 Read more about how we interact with our communities in the full report.

-In 2017, we launched a new networking resource group, Peace of Mind, to further our commitment of creating a diverse, inclusive and positive place to work.
-This group joined our already established Community and Associate Services Team (CAST), Diversity and Inclusion Forum, FUTURO, Out and About, TransUnion Network for Upcoming Professionals (TuneUp), Veterans Alliance and Women’s Networking Resource Group (WNRG).
-With over 1,200 members collectively, these networking resource groups have made a lasting impact on both the internal associate population and external community at large.
+In 2018, we launched two new networking resource groups, African-Diaspora Alliance and Pan-Asian Connect.
+These groups joined our already established Community and Associate Services Team (CAST), Diversity and Inclusion Forum, FUTURO, Out and About, Peace of Mind, TransUnion Network for Upcoming Professionals (TuneUp), Veterans Alliance and Women’s Networking Resource Group (WNRG).
+With more than 1,200 members collectively, our networking resource groups have made a difference in the lives of our associates, and in the communities in which they live and work.